 Following Premier Carr’s re-election in 1999 a still-growing Hawker Britton moved to larger offices in a heritage post office building in Millers Point.
 Later that year, following the election of the Bracks Labor Government in Victoria, Hawker Britton opened an office in Melbourne.

 In 2001, Hawker Britton opened offices in Perth following the election of the Gallop Labor Government – a campaign in which Hawker Britton played a major part.

 Following the election of the Rann Labor Government in 2002 – the second of Rann’s campaigns in which Bruce Hawker played a central role – Hawker Britton’s Adelaide office commenced operations.
-In the same year, Hawker Britton’s Sydney head office moved to its present location in York Street.
+In the same year, Hawker Britton’s Sydney head office moved to York Street.

 In 2003, Hawker Britton opened an office in Wellington, extending its presence to New Zealand.